Phase-Biased Andreev Diffraction Grating

 Devices were fabricated on an InAs heterostructure on an InP wafer, grown by molecular beam epitaxy, with a 5 nm epitaxial Al layer on the surface of a 7 nm InAs quantum well with a 10 nm In$_{0.75}$Ga$_{0.25}$As top barrier.
 Normal (non-superconducting) regions were formed by selectively removing the Al top layer with Transene D wet etch, with each device on a separate mesa, defined by deep etching into the graded buffer layer below the quantum well and barriers.
 A micrograph of a three-wire device is shown in Fig.~\ref{fig1}(b) along with a cross-section of the top of the material stack [Fig.~\ref{fig1}(d)].
-The Au/Ti gates were either operated as constriction gates that prevented conduction beyond the ADG or to control the carrier density in the normal regions between superconducting wires.
+The Au/Ti gates (gold color) were either operated as constriction gates that prevented conduction beyond the ADG or to control the carrier density in the normal regions between superconducting wires.
+We voltage bias the gray area on either side, and measure local and non-local conduction using lock-in amplifiers (see Fig.~\ref{figsup:6} for detailed circuitry.)
 Gates were isolated from the superconducting and normal regions with $\mathrm{HfO_{2}}$ deposited by atomic layer deposition.
 Located on either side of the ADG, the constriction gates are separated into three gates for increased controllability.
 Voltage on the plunger gate, the gate on top of the grating, was kept less negative than $-0.3$~V. Voltage on constriction gates were kept less negative than $-0.8$~V to deplete beneath, but not between, these gates.
 Finally, a Ti/Au gate was placed over the superconducting meander and the tap lines to the device (not shown in Fig.~\ref{fig1}(c) for visibility).
 The voltage on this gate was set to a large negative voltage, $V_{m}\simeq-6$~V, to ensure that current only travels via the meander and to enhance superconductivity by minimizing the inverse proximity effect from the semiconductor.

 Applying a current bias, $I_{m}$, less than the critical current to the superconducting meander line results in a superconducting phase, $\phi$, that advances uniformly along the length of the meander (for uniform cross sectional area) \cite{CurrentControl_1995}, \\